netdata/netdata/collectors/statsd.plugin/README.md

 <!--
 title: "statsd.plugin"
-description: "The Netdata Agent is a fully-featured statsd server that collects metrics from any custom application and visualizes them in real-time."
+description: "The Netdata Agent is a fully-featured StatsD server that collects metrics from any custom application and visualizes them in real-time."
 custom_edit_url: https://github.com/netdata/netdata/edit/master/collectors/statsd.plugin/README.md
 -->